 Not only will reading the magazine give you the clearest possible idea of Neon‘s aesthetic, but by subscribing, purchasing a copy or donating you’ll be supporting one of the UK’s longest-running independent literary magazines, and keeping Neon ad-free and prolific.

 If that’s not enough to persuade you to sign up, anyone who supports the magazine in any of these ways will receive expedited responses to any submissions, complete with editorial feedback.
 If that’s something you’d value, please consider supporting the magazine before making your submission.

-What I’m Looking For
+What We’re Looking For

 Images, comics and graphic poems are also welcome, as are self-contained extracts.
 If you have any doubts about whether something is suitable, please feel free to send it anyway.

-How To Submit
+How to Submit